vmware-tanzu/velero/design/retry-patching-configuration_design.md

 - Completed
 - PartiallyFailed

+Once backup/restore is in some phase it will already be reconciled again periodically and do not need additional retry
+- WaitingForPluginOperations
+- WaitingForPluginOperationsPartiallyFailed

 ## Detailed Design
 Relevant reconcilers will have `resourceTimeout   time.Duration` added to its struct and to parameters of New[Backup|Restore]XReconciler functions.